stevebargelt/stevebargelt.com/content/post/2017-11-16-rpi-docker-build-status-radiator.md

 Note:

-> In the CMD -u un-buffers the Python output.
+> In the CMD "`-u`" un-buffers the Python output.
 For the longest time I thought there was a problem with Python writing to the stdout (via print, etc.) because I never saw anything in `docker logs jenkins-py` - apparently it was just buffering.

 <!-- If you are using a Raspberry Pi 2 or 3 then the above Dockerfile will work just fine.
 If you are using a Raspberry Pi 1 or Raspberry Pi Zero or Zero W then you will need to use `FROM resin/raspberry-pi-python:3.6` - See the following for more information: [Pi Zero and Pi 1](https://hub.docker.com/r/resin/raspberry-pi-python/). -->